coggro/stars-without-number/gamelogs/001-010/Session002.md

 We stand on the lip of the crater.
 Emrite uses the light on her metatool to look at the area around us and notices that the ground around us is incredibly muddy.
 That's odd, since we're at the top of a hill...
 The trees around us look odd as well.
 Those near us have mud splashed on them up around mid-thigh height.
 There is something splashing in a nearby mud puddle.

-Kruuti takes out her light as well and we see a mostly-translucent speckled 6-tentacled cephalopod.
+Kruti takes out her light as well and we see a mostly-translucent speckled 6-tentacled cephalopod.
 Nearby, another also splashes in the puddle.
 It's a muggy bog.
 We're a good 75 ft above the plains below us.

 We see lots of broken trees, but they aren't pointed towards the crater.
-Kruuti attempts to fix the bioscanner and accomplishes her task in about an hour.
+Kruti attempts to fix the bioscanner and accomplishes her task in about an hour.
 Rahim figures out that the cockpit isn't disintegrated on impact, and landed belly-first.
 There may be salvagable data or systems in that cockpit.
 He also knows that he doesn't know much about the squids, but he's fairly certain they don't belong here.

 Emrite searches the perimeter, armed with her shear rifle and laser pistol.
 She finds the burning trail of stuff behind the ship.
 She makes her way down the hill and gets the sense that there is considerable water here, flowing back to the NW - in the direction the shuttle crashed down from.
 She's about 3/4 of the way around when she finds the body of a sheep... in a large tree...
 18ft off the ground...speared on a broken branch...